immjs/dontbetoxic/README.md

 LyricsRight: I shot tony with a glock, at 3 o'clock, knock knock
 ```

 ## 9th.
-Don't talk in a NSFW way out of nowhere
+Do not talk in a NSFW way out of nowhere

 ### No examples